 Prince’s Purple Piano & Studio Room

 In one of Prince’s many studios lies this beautiful purple piano.
-But what you may not know is that directly across from it lies a giant ping pong table where the Purple One would often play in between recordings for fun and to get his creative juices going.
-And before you ask, yes he was competitive.
+But what you may not know is that directly across from it lies a giant ping pong table where the Purple One would often play between recordings for fun and to get his creative juices going.
+And before you ask, yes, he was competitive.

 Prince’s Gold Experience Memorabilia